ArturTRX/django_test_task/Readme.md

 ## Authentication

-The API uses token-based authentication.
-To retrieve a token, you'll need to create a user and then make a POST request to `api-token-auth/` with the username and password.
+The API uses JWT(Bearer) authentication.
+To retrieve a token, you'll need to create a user and then make a POST request to `api/token/` with the username and password.
+OR

 You can use command `docker compose exec -it web ./manage.py init_admin` to obtain access token.

 ## Synchronization